Pastoral Theology in Practice Charlotte Cohort

 As the church encounters the 21st century, new times demand new skills and new understandings of pastoral calling and service.
 Where are the pastors who understand the Scriptures and are anchored in ministry that applies biblical truth to life?
 You say you believe in the Trinity, but how is that reflected in your preaching or worship leadership?
 Where are the pastors who can minister to changing needs of people with integrity, without engaging in fads that weaken the calling of the church?
 You are moving to video-based sermons because it is efficient, popular, “high-tech” etc., but have you considered how this might undermine belief in the centrality of the Incarnation?
 This Doctor of Ministry journey updates and upgrades the ministry skills of pastoral theologians in light of these new challenges.

 A Doctor of Ministry student attends three, two-week intensive residencies which consist of lectures, case studies, peer sharing and individual consultations.
-These usually happen one year apart, but due to a 2021 delay those beginning in August 2021 will have less than one year between their first and second residencies.

 Classroom sessions are collegial in style and stress learning within a community context.
 In preparation for each residency, you read between 2,000 and 3,000 pages of assigned and collateral reading.
 Sample readings include:

 - Edwards, Gene.
 A Tale of Three Kings : A Study in Brokenness.
 Wheaton, IL: Tyndale, 1992.